Ultimate Warrior: Semi-retirement (1992–1996)

 Between November 1992 and July 1995, Warrior was semi-retired.
 During his time away from the WWF, Warrior opened the short-lived "Warrior University", a professional wrestling school based in Scottsdale, Arizona.

 In January 1993 he wrestled as the Dingo Warrior, defeating Hercules Hernandez in Billerica, Massachusetts, for Killer Kowalski's International Wrestling Federation.

-In April 1993, he toured Europe for World Wrestlings Superstars in Germany and that same year he also played the role of "The Swordsman" in the action movie Firepower.
+In April 1993, he toured Europe for World Wrestlings Superstars in Germany.

 On July 22, 1995, he returned to the ring for the National Wrestling Conference (NWC) promotion in Las Vegas, defeating The Honky Tonk Man.
 He had also wrestled a tour of Germany for Otto Wanz's Catch Wrestling Association (CWA) promotion where he defeated Ulf Herman.

 On February 10, 1996, he defeated Jimmy Garvin in an independent show in Princeton, West Virginia.